 Managing youth sector activities and spaces during COVID-19

-The National Youth Agency (NYA) as the Professional Statutory and Regulatory Body for youth work in England has, in consultation with Public Health England and the Health and Safety Executive, developed youth sector specific advice and guidance.
+The National Youth Agency (NYA) as the Professional Statutory and Regulatory Body for youth work in England has developed youth sector specific advice and guidance.
 The guidance will support local providers, leaders, volunteers and young people to remain safe when engaging in youth sector activities.
 It is intended to guide the youth sector in opening up services for young people at the right pace and time.

 This guidance must be used in conjunction with the readiness framework and your existing safeguarding policies and procedures.
 It is complementary to government guidance on social distancing, travel and other measures which must be adhered to.

-Everyone should read the guidance documents below and follow the recommended actions and requirements.
-This guidance is intended for use in England (Red Readiness and Version 4.2) Click on the images below to view the guidance documents.
+Everyone should read the guidance document below and follow the recommended actions and requirements.
+This guidance is intended for use in England (Version 11) from the 1st April 2022.
+Click below to view the guidance documents.

 National associations for specific types of organisations (uniformed, etc.) and activities may have additional advice and guidance to safeguard young people and in related areas of sports, culture and the arts, which are included in or make use of facilities for youth activities.
-The NYA is grateful to members of a ministerial task-force who supported the development of this guidance and approved of its release.
-NYA is grateful to members of a ministerial task-force who supported the development of this advice and guidance.
 Our thanks to:

 - Minister for Civil Society